 As you submerge yourself into the deep end of a pool for a water fitness workout your body becomes nearly weightless, giving you a new kind of workout challenge.

 Video of the Day

-A sample set of a choreographed routine is to perform 16 counts of jogging forward, 16 counts of wide-knee jogging to the right, 16 counts of cross country skiing, which involves your legs swinging forward and backward at opposite times, and 16 counts of a high-knee jog.
-After one set, you would perform another set while moving the wide-knee jog to the left.
+A sample set of a choreographed routine is to perform 16 counts of jogging forward, 16 counts of wide-knee jogging to the right, 16 counts of cross-country skiing, which involves your legs swinging forward and backward at opposite times, and 16 counts of a high-knee jog.
+After one set, you would perform another set moving to the left with the wide-knee jog.

-Jog around in a large circle to create a current and then switch directions to work against the current.
-Change your swimming style to incorporate swimming skills such as a side stroke, or breast stroke to increase the workout for your upper body.
+Jog around in a large circle to create a current, then switch directions to work against the current.
+Change your swimming style to incorporate swimming skills such as a side stroke or breast stroke to increase the workout for your upper body.

-Then, move forward and backward using only your arms and let the legs hang loose.
+Then, move forward and backward using only your arms and let the legs hang free.
 For a more intense exercise, ask a partner to sit on a noodle and hold onto the end of your noodle as you pedal, propelling both noodles and your passenger across the pool.

 Use one exercise and add variations on it for your deep water workouts.
 To perform a jumping jack, start from a neutral position with your straight legs under your hips and your arms at your sides, then open your legs out to the sides and lift your arms to the water's surface.
 To close the jack, bring your feet together and your arms to your sides.